 Travelogue books allow us to live a place through its character, its dialogue.
 While there are plenty of book review blogs out there – our purpose is not to compete – this section specializes in the best travel inspiration books, the ones that will make you sigh and swoon and wish you were on the plane, ready to come face to face with all those colorful characters you’re seeing in print.

 And the books are (at least the vast majority) written either by or for women, in keeping with the spirit of this website.

-Suroor Alikhan, whose love of reading and international background makes her the perfect choice to review women's travel books, was born in India and started travelling as a one-year old.
-Parts of her childhood were spent in Baghdad, Ankara, Santiago de Chile and Kabul (long before some of these places became trouble spots).
+Suroor Alikhan, whose love of reading and international background makes her the perfect choice to review women’s travel books, was born in India and started traveling as a one-year-old.
+Parts of her childhood were spent in Baghdad, Ankara, Santiago de Chile, and Kabul (long before some of these places became trouble spots).
 She now lives in Geneva.

 Reading has always been one of her passions.
 “Ever since I realized that words opened up pathways to different worlds, I have been an avid and voracious reader,” Suroor said.
 “It’s like having my own collection of magic carpets.”